Dzenly/tia/readme.md

 $ cd my-prj
 $ npm init
 $ mkdir tests
-$ npm install TIA
+$ npm install tia

 In your debug confiuration you can use

-node --harmony mode_modules/TIA/bin/TIA.js
+node --harmony mode_modules/tia/bin/tia.js

 ### Using typings